rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 ><CITE>Black and white photographs in Jury Assembly Room, first floor of U.S. Courthouse, Orlando, Florida</CITE>

-For hyphens or other marks of punctuation used to connect a single word divided between two lines, see the instruction [line endings (0.5.3.8)](/DCRMR/general-rules/Transcription/#0.5.3.8 "line endings").
+<a name="0.5.15.3">0.5.15.3</a> For hyphens or other marks of punctuation used to connect a single word divided between two lines, see the [line endings](/DCRMR/general-rules/Transcription/X.X.), [0.5.20.1](/DCRMR/general-rules/Transcription/#0.5.20.1).

-### 0.5.3.4 Punctuation within Roman numerals
+### 0.5.16 Punctuation within roman numerals

-<a name="0.5.3.4">0.5.3.4</a> Retain internal marks of punctuation appearing within roman numerals.
+<a name="0.5.16.1">0.5.16.1</a> Retain internal marks of punctuation appearing within roman numerals.

 >Example:
 ><CITE>M.DCC.LXXXIV</CITE>

-### 0.5.3.5 Ellipses
+### 0.5.17 Ellipses

-<a name="0.5.3.5">0.5.3.5</a> Omit ellipses when present in the source; replace with a dash (- -). **ALT note: we'd omitted the instruction to replace with a dash in the RBMS PS**
+<a name="0.5.17.1">0.5.17.1</a> Omit ellipses when present in the source; replace with a dash (- -) as appropriate. **ALT note: we'd omitted the instruction to replace with a dash in the RBMS PS**

 >Example:
 >Title proper: <CITE>America, America, God shed his grace on thee and crown thy good with brotherhood</CITE>
 >(*Source of information reads*: ...
 America, America, God shed his grace on thee and crown thy good with brotherhood...)

-<a name="0.5.3.5.1">0.5.3.5.1</a> **Alternative rule**.
+<a name="0.5.17.2">0.5.17.2</a> **Alternative rule**.
 Ellipses present in the source may be retained if considered important for meaning, clarity, or identification.
 If retained, make an explanatory note.

 >Example:
 >Title proper: <CITE>...it felt like i knew you...</CITE>
 >Note on title: <CITE>Ellipses in title appear on the source.</CITE>

-### 0.5.3.6 Square brackets
+### 0.5.18 Square brackets

-<a name="0.5.3.6.1">0.5.3.6.1</a> Replace square brackets with parentheses when present in the source.
+<a name="0.5.18.1">0.5.18.1</a> Replace square brackets with parentheses when present in the source.
 Make an explanatory note, if considered important for identification.

 >Example:
 >Title proper: <CITE>A treatise wherein this case (how to discerne Gods answers to our prayers) is briefly resolved.</CITE>
 >Note on title: <CITE>The words "how to discerne Gods answers to our prayers" on the title page are in square brackets.</CITE>
 >(*Source of information reads*: A treatise wherein this case [how to discerne Gods answers to our prayers] is briefly resolved.)

-<a name="0.5.3.6.2">0.5.3.6.2</a> *Alternative rule*.
+<a name="0.5.18.2">0.5.18.2</a> *Alternative rule*.
 Omit the square brackets.
 Make an explanatory note, if considered important for identification.

 >Date of publication: <CITE>MDCCLXXV</CITE>
 >Note on publication statement: <CITE>On title page, the date of publication is enclosed by square brackets.</CITE>
 >(*Source of information reads*: [MDCCLXXV])

-<a name="0.5.3.6.3">0.5.3.6.3</a> *Alternative rule*.
+<a name="0.5.18.3">0.5.18.3</a> *Alternative rule*.
 Square brackets present in the source may be retained if they indicate interpolation and are important for meaning and clarity.
 If retained, make an explanatory note.

-### 0.5.3.7 Virgules
+### 0.5.19 Virgules

-<a name="0.5.3.7">0.5.3.7</a> Do not confuse a virgule (/) in gothic typefaces with a slash; replace it with a comma or omit it, as appropriate.
+<a name="0.5.19.1">0.5.19.1</a> Do not confuse a virgule (/) in gothic typefaces with a slash; replace it with a comma or omit it, as appropriate.
 Make an explanatory note if considered important.

-### 0.5.3.8 Line endings
+### 0.5.20 Line endings

-<a name="0.5.3.8">0.5.3.8</a> Omit hyphens or other marks of punctuation used to connect a single word divided between two lines or two portions of a line; transcribe as a single word, ignoring the punctuation.
+<a name="0.5.20.1">0.5.20.1</a> Omit hyphens or other marks of punctuation used to connect a single word divided between two lines or two portions of a line; transcribe as a single word, ignoring the punctuation.
 If the function of the hyphen is in doubt (e.g., if it might form part of a compound word), transcribe it.

 >Example:
 ><CITE>I discorsi di Nicolo Machiauelli, sopra la prima deca di Tito Liuio</CITE>